TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Local editing and rendering with Docker is used to describe the workflow of editing locally.

+quick start
+   Of course, if used as title, it will be spelled **Quick Start!**

 reStructuredText
    This is an official spelling.
 Alternate word: **reST**, but this may be confused with REST.
 We commonly use reST within this document, because it is shorter and